buxlabs/boxwood/docs/en/components.md

 # Components

-Components are standalone `.html` files which can be imported and usage in another files.
+Components are standalone `.html` files which can be imported in other files.
-Each component can contain own styles and scripts.
-Component can take some attributes and can have default values.
+Every component can contain own styles and scripts.
+Component can receive attributes and have default values for them.

-## Basic component
+## Usage

-The simplest component can be composed without any extra functionality like slots, attributes or custom styles.
+The simplest component contains standard html tags.

 ```html
 <!-- hello-world.html -->